akherlan/transjakartagtfs/README.md

 **Create Transjakarta BRT datasets using General Transit Feed Specification (GTFS) format**

-The GTFS defines a common format for public transportation schedules and associated geographic information.
-GTFS "feeds" let public transit agencies publish their transit data and developers write applications that consume that data in an interoperable way ([Google Transit](https://developers.google.com/transit/gtfs)).
+The General Transit Feed Specification (GTFS) is the de facto standard for transit passenger information.
+GTFS allows transportation service providers to share their geographic, schedule, fare, real-time, and other data with traveler-facing applications ([MobilityData.org](https://mobilitydata.org/what-we-do/#GTFS)).
+The feeds let public transit agencies publish their transit data and developers write applications that consume that data in an interoperable way ([Google Transit](https://developers.google.com/transit/gtfs)).

 Description about files in this repository:

 -   **00_get.R** for getting Transjakarta routes and stops details
 -   **00_schedule.R** for getting current schedules
--   **01\*.R - 06\*.R** for creating GTFS formatted txt files
+-   **01\*.R** - **06\*.R** for creating GTFS formatted txt files

 ### Todo